maksanm/NBC-TI/README.md

 ## Project structure

 Jupyter notebooks contain algorithm results for different datasets and `k` parameter values.
 Implemented models are located in `src/models`.
-Precomputed results of reference algorithms for each *clustbench* dataset are stored in `data/ref-precomputed-results`, results of **KMeans** from *sklearn* were selected for comparison, more can be found [here](https://github.com/gagolews/clustering-results-v1).
+Precomputed results of reference algorithms for each *clustbench* dataset are stored in `data/ref-precomputed-results`, results of **KMeans** from *sklearn* were selected for the comparison, more can be found [here](https://github.com/gagolews/clustering-results-v1).

 ## Testing models with different datasets